greena13/redux-and-the-rest/README.md

 | :--- | :---: | :---: | :--- |
 | `previous` | Object | undefined | The previous values, before the update.
 This is used to more efficiently update associations defined with `belongsTo` or `hasAndBelongsToMany`, but otherwise is generally not used. |

 When the resource item is successfully updated, the default update reducer expects the server to respond with a JSON object containing resource's attributes.
-If the request rails, it expects the server to respond with a JSON object containing an error.
+If the request fails, it expects the server to respond with a JSON object containing an error.

 ### Destroy a resource item on the server